drycc/workflow/src/managing-workflow/configuring-dns.md

 Here are the steps for configuring cloud DNS to route to your drycc cluster:

 1. Get the load balancer IP or domain name
-  - If you are on Google Container Engine, you can run `kubectl get svc -n ingress-nginx` and look for the `LoadBalancer Ingress` column to get the IP address
+  - If you are on Google Container Engine, you can run `kubectl get svc -n istio-ingress` and look for the `LoadBalancer Ingress` column to get the IP address
 2. Create a new Cloud DNS Zone (on the console: `Networking` => `Cloud DNS`, then click on `Create Zone`)
 3. Name your zone, and set the DNS name to `mystuff.com.` (note the `.` at the end
 4. Click on the `Create` button